brittanydionigi/form-forker/README.md

 ##Branching Methods
 The default branching methods are `integerEval` and `stringEval`.
 By default, if the user input is a string that can successfully be parsed into an integer (i.e. "5"), the branching will perform an `integerEval`.
 If the result of the user input can not be parsed into a number, the form will branch on a `stringEval`.
-If, for some reason, you **don't** want this behavior, you can override which branching method is used by adding `data-branching-fn: <branchingmethodname>` to your form field.
+If, for some reason, you **don't** want this behavior, you can override which branching method is used by adding a `data-branching-fn: <branchingmethodname>` attribute to your form field element.

 ###Creating a Custom Branching Method
 If you'd like to override the default branching methods with your own, you can pass in a `branchingMethods` object when calling forkable().